 Pages about the Warner Hollywood: an overview | street views 1926 to 1954 | street views 1955 to present | main lobby | basement lounge | upper lobby areas | recent auditorium views | vintage auditorium views | stage | stage basement | other basement areas | booth and attic |

-A look from the rear of the main floor.
+A look from the rear.
+The post-triplexing screen width on the main floor was about 50'.
 Thanks to Matt Lambros for this 2017 photo, one that appeared on his After the Final Curtain Facebook page.
 This photo and many more appear with his post about the Warner on his blog AftertheFinalCurtain.net.

-A view from the rear of the auditorium during its time in use for church services.
+A look down the left-center aisle during the time the theatre was in use for church services.
 Photo: Bill Counter - 2012

-A photo by William Kallay of the front of the draped main floor auditorium taken when the theatre was being used as a test venue for early digital projectors.
-Thanks to From Script To DVD, a site curated by Michael Coate and William Kallay, for the photo.
-It's on their Warner Hollywood page where you'll also find many more photos of the theatre.
+The front of the draped main floor auditorium taken when the theatre was being used as a test venue for early digital projectors.
+It's a photo by William Kalllay.
+Thanks to From Script To DVD, a site curated by Michael Coate and Mr. Kallay, for including the photo on their Warner Hollywood page.

 soffit forward of the large art glass fixtures as well as back closer to